How to Check Website Traffic (+ 9 Free or Cheap Tools)

-Because your website acts as your virtual business location in the digital world, web traffic can indicate its success or identify areas of improvement.
-The same holds true for your competitors.
-Fortunately, several tools—many of them free—can help you check website traffic for your site as well as the sites of your competitors.
-We compared dozens of options, then narrowed our list to the best cheap and free tools below.
+A website is a business’ virtual location, so measuring its traffic can point indicate success with digital marketing or show the need for improvement.
+This is true for your competitors’ websites as well as your own.
+Fortunately, several tools can help you check website traffic for free for your site as well as your competitors.
+We compared dozens of options, then narrowed our list to the best cheap and free tools for small businesses below.

 - Most accurate Google web traffic data: Google Analytics